elgw/watershed_cuts/README.md

-An implementation of the surprisingly simple $`O(n)`$ watershed algorithm from Cousty et al. [^1].

-The code in this repo is for images only and uses 4-connectivity in 2D and 6-connectivity in 3D.
-The algorithm is more general than that, and is presented in the framework of undirected graphs.
+An implementation of the surprisingly simple $`O(n)`$ watershed cuts (WSC) algorithm from Cousty et al. [^1].
+While the algorithm is presented in the framework of undirected graphs the code in this repo only runs on 2D and 3D images and the graph structure is implicit by using 4-connectivity in 2D and 6-connectivity in 3D.

 There are a few choices to make, one of them is how to define the function on the edges, $`F(\{x,y\})`$ where $`\{x,y\}`$ denotes the